nanocosmos/docs/docs/cloud/analytics.md

 The maximum concurrent viewer count over all streams (dependent on the filter options) for a point in time.

+On the top right you can find the amount of unique playback sessions occurred in the time range.

+> **Note**, this does not correlate with the unique viewers that are watching, instead it represents the count of complete playback sessions from the start until the player or page gets closed.

 #### Month to Date

 The total traffic per month.
 Can be used to compare the current month with the previous month.